![]() |

 13. Do I Need To Worry About Personal Safety?

-Don't go out alone in the cities at night until you understand the neighborhoods and have asked staff about your plans — just like home!
-On treks, conditions vary from area to area.
+Don't go out alone in the cities at night until you understand the surrounding neighborhoods and have asked the staff about your sightseeing plans — just like home!
+On treks, conditions vary from place to place.
 For example, among Buddhists, women have a high status and often run the family business — but it is never advised for a woman to trek alone.
-A trek with HHT ensures you have privacy and that you can hike safely at your own pace.
-A trustworthy person is always nearby!↑
+A trek with HHT always allows for 'your own space' and ensures that you can hike safely at your own pace.
+A trustworthy person is always nearby, just up or down the trail, if needed!

 14. Do You Automatically Charge A Single Supplement?